-Research and development expenditures have increased over the past four quarters in comparison with the comparitive quarters in the prior year.
+Research and development expenditures increased over the four quarters ended August 31, 2008 in comparison with the comparative quarters in the prior year.
 This is due to increased activity related to the LOR-2040 and LOR-253 programs for which development has accelerated.
 In particular research and development costs were significantly higher during the quarter ended February 29, 2008 due to the manufacturing costs associated with producing additional quantities of LOR-2040 to support the ongoing Phase II clinical trial in AML.
-Q3 and Q4 of 2007 and Q1 of 2008 had particularly low research and development expenditures as the Company was in between wrapping up the Virulizin® Phase III clinical trial and escalating development within the LOR-2040 and LOR-253 programs.
+Q3 and Q4 of 2007 and Q1 of 2008 had particularly low research and development expenditures as the Company was in between wrapping up the Virulizin[®] Phase III clinical trial and escalating development within the LOR-2040 and LOR-253 programs.
+Research and development expenditures decreased during the quarter ended November 30, 2008 compared with the prior period due to reduced spending on the small molecule toxicity studies which are now completed.